 We urge you to send e-mails or letters to Premier Wynne and our MPP Laurie Scott.
 If this goes through your taxes WILL increase by an average of over $500, not including the normal annual escalation increases.
 This will create a hardship to both you and the community of Minden Hills who cannot afford this.

-The Fall 2013 Newsletter as well as past newsletters are available in the MEMBERS ONLY / NEWSLETTERS area.
+The Spring 2014 Newsletter as well as past newsletters are available in the MEMBERS ONLY / NEWSLETTERS area.
 CLICK HERE to go to the MEMBERS ONLY / NEWSLETTERS area (make sure you have your login information handy).

 Minden Hills Passes New Noise By-Law (from township notice)

 On September 26, 2013, Council voted in favour of a new noise by-law that should result in a reduction of unnecessary noise and will limit the use of personal fireworks.

 The new by-law prohibits unnecessary noise 24/7 whereas the old by-law only prohibited unnecessary noise from 11 pm through 6 am.
 An exception is made in the new bylaw for construction work between the hours of 7 am and 7 pm.

 Personal fireworks are now prohibited in Minden Hills except during the following times:

 - New Year's Eve (dusk through 1 am)